Most eCommerce businesses experience a few good marketing wins and then they get stuck.

 ModCloth takes this a step further.

-They not only display the wishlist option, like Etsy does, but they also display the total number of people that liked the product.
+They not only display the wishlist option, as Etsy does, but they also display the total number of people that liked the product.

 And the user can also share their wishlist with their friends and family and add a gift card option to it, to get a gift for their birthday.